Lagrangian intersections and a conjecture of Arnol'd: Hamiltonian periodic orbits and Concluding remarks

 In Floer theory the Lagrangian (resp.
 Hamiltonian) spectral invariants serve as the minmax critical value selectors, the Lagrangian (resp.
-Hamiltonian) Ljusternik--Schnirelman theory seems to be a very useful tool towards the Arnold conjecture for degenerate Lagrangian intersections (resp. degenerate symplectic fixed points), and of independent interests.
+Hamiltonian) Ljusternik--Schnirelman theory seems to be a very useful tool towards the Arnold conjecture for degenerate Lagrangian intersections (resp. degenerate symplectic fixed points), and could be of independent interests.
 In the following concluding remarks we summarize some directions of further study of this class of objects.

-\begin{itemize} \item Just as we have seen in Theorem~\ref{thm:two} and Theorem~\ref{thm:more}, the lower bounds given by the algebraic structures of Lagrangian quantum homology (more specifically, by FQF and LFQF) does not depend on the Hamiltonian diffeomorphisms on an ambient symplectic manifold.
-So making a lower bound estimate of Lagrangian intersections could be translated into a pure algebraic calculation as long as the product and module structures of Lagrangian quantum homology (identically, Lagrangian Floer homology) are known. \item Since Lagrangian spectral invariants generalize Hamiltonian spectral invariants (see~\cite{LZ}), the Lagrangian Ljusternik--Schnirelman inequality~I in Theorem~\ref{thm:lls} can be viewed naturally as a generalisation of the Hamiltonian Ljusternik--Schnirelman inequality established by Ginzburg and G\"{u}rel~\cite{GG}.
+Just as we have seen in Theorem~\ref{thm:two} and Theorem~\ref{thm:more}, the lower bounds given by the algebraic structures of Lagrangian quantum homology (more specifically, by FQF and LFQF) does not depend on the Hamiltonian diffeomorphisms on an ambient symplectic manifold.
+So making a lower bound estimate of Lagrangian intersections could be translated into a pure algebraic calculation as long as the product and module structures of Lagrangian quantum homology (identically, Lagrangian Floer homology) are known.
+Since Lagrangian spectral invariants generalize Hamiltonian spectral invariants (see~\cite{LZ}), the Lagrangian Ljusternik--Schnirelman inequality~I in Theorem~\ref{thm:lls} can be viewed naturally as a partial generalisation of the Hamiltonian Ljusternik--Schnirelman inequality established by Ginzburg and G\"{u}rel~\cite{GG}.
 Indeed, let $\Delta$ be the Lagrangian diagonal in the product symplectic manifold $(M\times M,\omega\oplus(-\omega))$, then $N_\Delta=2C_M\geq 2$.
+Clearly, if $(M,\omega)$ is monotone then the Lagrangian submanifold $\Delta$ is also monotone.
 Furthermore, there is canonical algebra isomorphism $QH(\Delta)=QH(M)$ so that for every class $\al\in QH(\Delta)$ and every Hamiltonian $H\in C_c^\infty(S^1\times M)$ we have

 see~\cite[Theorem~5]{LZ} for a proof.
-Correspondingly, if $M^{2n}$ be a monotone tame symplectic manifold, then for $\al\in \widehat{QH}(M)=H_{*<2n}(M,\Z_2)\tens \Gamma$ and $\beta\in QH(M)$ we have the strict inequality
+Correspondingly, if $M^{2n}$ be a monotone tame symplectic manifold, then for $\al\in \widehat{QH}(M)=H_{2n-2C_M<*<2n}(M,\Z_2)\tens \Gamma$ and $\beta\in QH(M)$ we have the strict inequality

+Indeed, this strict inequality holds for the weaker conditions that $M$ is weakly monotone (see McDuff and Salamon~\cite{MS} for the definition) with a minor change of the defintion of the Novikov ring $\Gamma$, and that $\al\in \widehat{QH}(M)=H_{<2n}(M,\Z_2)\tens \Gamma$ is arbitrary, see~\cite{GG}.

+In view of this relation between these two Ljusternik--Schnirelman theories, corresponding to Thoerem~\ref{thm: Arnol'dC} one may obtain the following Chekanov-type results.